Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Pretrain Policy to Replace GP and Constrained Acquisition

-Our goal here is to train a policy $\phi$ to run~\cref{alg-policy_sal}.
+Our goal here is to train a policy $\phi$ to deploy AL on novel tasks.
 In other words, we construct our preparation block illustrated in~\cref{figure1}.
-Here we take inspiration from DAD~\citep{foster_dad_2021,ivanova_idad_2021}.
-The idea is to exploit the GP priors~\crefp{assump-gp_prior} before safe AL experiments.
+Here we take inspiration from~\citet{Chen2017_learn_to_learn} and DAD~\citep{foster_dad_2021,ivanova_idad_2021}.
+The idea is to exploit the GP priors~\crefp{assump-gp_prior} before AL deployments.
 We use $p(f), p(q)$ and the Gaussian likelihoods $p(y | \bm{x}, f)=\mathcal{N}\left( y | f(\bm{x}), \sigma^2 \right)$, $p(z | \bm{x}, q)=\mathcal{N}\left( z | q(\bm{x}), \sigma_{q}^2 \right)$ to construct a simulator.
 Notably, we go beyond DAD by considering the safety function $q$ and nonparametric priors on $f$ and $q$.
-This allows us to sample functions, simulate policy-based safe AL~\crefp{alg-policy_sal} and then meta optimize an objective function which encodes an acquisition criterion.
-Since we cannot know the GP hyperparameters for an unknown deployment task, we sample the hyperparameters to ensure that the policy learns a broad range of function classes.
+This allows us to sample functions, simulate policy-based (safe) AL and, crucially, \textit{meta optimize on broad classes of functions}, with an objective encoding an acquisition criterion.

-The major challenges are: (i) our scheme requires differentiable learning objectives, where applying existing constrained AL formulations is difficult, and (ii) sampling $f,q$ is not trivial, especially with a constraint on $q$.
+The major challenges are: (i) our scheme requires differentiable objectives, where applying conventional formulations is difficult; (ii) sampling $f,q$ is not trivial, especially with a constraint on $q$.
 We summarize our approach in~\cref{alg-asal_training}, and give details next.

-\subsection{Training objective}
+\subsection{Training Objective}